mattjj/pyhsmm/README.md

 * [collapsed HDP sampling inference](https://github.com/mattjj/pyhsmm-collapsedinfinite).

 ## Building and Running ##
-This library depends on
+This library depends on having numpy, scipy, cython, and matplotlib installed.
-* numpy
-* scipy
-* cython
-* matplotlib

-You can clone this library and its dependencies into your current working directory with
+You can clone this library and its other dependencies into your current working directory with

 ```bash